MASILab/he_stain_translation_cyclegan/README.md

 ![Description of Image](./stain_example.png)

+# Note:
+**Pretrained weights are currently not public.
+They are only available to members of the MASI lab.**

 **This repo is for performing H&E style transfer associated with the manuscript titled:
 "Data-driven Nucleus Subclassification on Colon H&E using Style-transferred Digital Pathology"**